 On the global scale, the G20 plays an important role when tackling the issue of eliminating fossil fuel subsidies.
-The G20 countries supported fossil fuel production (including exploration, extraction, and development) by USD 444 billion on average per year in 2013 and 201447.
-With oil prices at historical lows, many countries have seized the opportunity to lower subsidies for consumption.
-For instance, Indonesia eliminated a large amount of diesel and gasoline subsidies in 2014, reallocating subsequent savings (also from lower world oil prices) of USD 15.6 billion to investments in people and infrastructure48.
-India ended diesel price regulation in 2014, providing a good example of the effectiveness of a phased price increase in limiting political opposition and economic disruption49.
-However, although individual countries have gradually begun to reduce their subsidies rhetorical commitments by the G20 have so far not been translated into sufficient policy action.
+The G20 countries supported fossil fuel production (including exploration, extraction, and development) by USD 444 billion on average per year in 2013 and 201467.
+Yet with oil prices at historical lows, many countries have seized the opportunity to lower subsidies for consumption.
+For instance, Indonesia eliminated a large amount of diesel and gasoline subsidies in 2014, reallocating subsequent savings (also from lower world oil prices) of USD 15.6 billion to investments in people and infrastructure68.
+India ended diesel price regulation in 2014, providing a good example of the effectiveness of a phased price increase in limiting political opposition and economic disruption69.

+However, while individual countries have gradually begun to reduce subsidies, rhetorical commitments by the G20 have not been translated into sufficient policy action.

-The 2009 Pittsburgh Summit marked the first time the G20 addressed a potential removal of fossil fuel subsidies (see also Chapter 3.1).
+The 2009 Pittsburgh Summit marked the first time the G20 addressed phasing out fossil fuel subsidies (see also Chapter 3.1).
 In their summit declaration, the G20 committed to "rationalize and phase out over the medium-term inefficient fossil fuel subsidies that encourage wasteful consumption".
 Although finance and energy ministers were tasked to deliver implementation strategies and timeframes, subsequent G20 summits did not add any substantial commitments let alone a roadmap for a timely implementation.
-Instead, the previous commitment from Pittsburgh was merely reaffirmed, whereas voluntary peer reviews currently spearhead the G20 efforts in this area.
+Instead, the previous commitment from Pittsburgh was merely reaffirmed, whereas voluntary peer reviews spearhead the G20 efforts in this area70.